Transportation and Parking

 The official source of information on this topic is the MIT Parking and Transportation Office.
-Please see summary information for postdocs below.
-For details on these and other commuting programs, and for area shuttle information, see the MIT Department of Facilities website and visit the Atlas Service Center (in E17-106, open weekdays 8am – 5 pm).
+For details on these and other commuting programs, and for area shuttle information, see the MIT Department of Facilities transportation pages and visit the Atlas Service Center in E17-106, which is open weekdays 8am – 5 pm.

 Many postdocs choose housing near public transportation, particularly the “red line” of the “T” (MBTA subway).
 MIT subsidizes certain transportation costs for employees, including Postdoctoral Associates.
 The Vice President for Research Office has ensured that Postdoctoral Fellows also have access to most transportation benefits.
 See details below.